istio/old_pilot_repo/doc/service-registry.md

 IP address (a load balancer IP).

-E.g., in kubernetes, a service foo is associated with foo.default.svc.cluster.local hostname, has a virtual IP of 10.0.1.1 and listens on ports 80, 8080
+E.g., in kubernetes, a service foo is associated with `foo.default.svc.cluster.local hostname`, has a virtual IP of 10.0.1.1 and listens on ports 80, 8080

 ### 2. Instances